bytedeco/procamcalib/README.txt

 Before going any further, you will need to print out the board pattern.
 Export the image file by clicking on the "Save As..." button at the bottom of the main window, and print out the resulting file (written in PNG, BMP, PGM, or any other format supported by OpenCV, depending on the extension you provided to the filename).

 After pasting the pattern on a flat calibration board, you may start the calibration process via the "Calibration" menu.
 However, before starting calibration, I recommend, if possible, to set your cameras in a mode with more than 8 bits per pixel (e.g.: 10 or 16 bits).
-The added dynamic range makes the calibration process much easier and more accurate.
+The added dynamic range may make the calibration process easier and more accurate.
 The algorithm calibrates all cameras simultaneously, while calibrating projectors only one at a time, for obvious reasons.
 When you want ProCamCalib to take an image for calibration, keep the board as steady as possible for a few seconds until you see the camera image "flash".
 Please refer to my Procams 2009 paper and the demo video to understand further how to perform calibration.

 Be aware that color calibration is enabled by default.
 After geometric calibration, color calibration will automatically start  and display an array of colors.
 If you do not need color calibration, make sure you disable it in the settings before starting calibration.